innovation-first/paradox-innovation/content/docs/how-to-write-a-blog-post/index.md

 ## How to Write a Blog Post

-You need an access to the Thales Digital Platform Gitlab.
-First clone the Gitlab repository
+As of today you need an access to the the our company shared Gitlab.
+First clone the Gitlab repository:

 ```sh
 git clone https://gitlab.thalesdigital.io/tsn/innovation/projects/blog.git
 cd blog
 ```

 Then create a new folder.

 ```sh
 mkdir -p content/blogs/yourblog
 ```

 1. **Create a New Markdown File**: Create a new Markdown file in the `content/blogs/yourblog` directory.
 Name it appropriately, for example, `my-new-post.md`.
 2. **Add Front Matter**: Add the necessary front matter at the top of the file.
 Here is an example:

 ```markdown
    ---
    title: 'My New Post'